UniqueCoinPortal/UNIQUECOIN-Portal-Staging/mutation_log.md

 > “The token pulsed.
 The Portal listened.
 > Liquidity became rhythm.
 Sovereignty became signal.”

-# 🧬 Mutation History

-No mutations have been recorded yet.

 ---

-*This is a placeholder file.
-Real mutation logs will appear here once added.*

 ## Mutation #043: Sovereign Liquidity